Tammy Wynette: Legacy, influence and awards

 Wynette helped bring a female's perspective to country music.
 Her music spoke for rural and working-class women who previously lacked representation in the genre.
 Wynette's music also helped eliminate some of the male bias at country radio by expanding women into the record-buying public.
-Along with Patsy Cline, Loretta Lynn and Dolly Parton, Wynette elevated the popularity of female country artists.
+Along with Patsy Cline, Loretta Lynn, Kitty Wells and Dolly Parton, Wynette elevated the popularity of female country artists.
 In total, Wynette had 39 singles reach the Billboard country chart while 20 topped the same chart.
 She has been said to have sold roughly 30 million records worldwide.
 Kurt Wolff of Country Music: The Rough Guide called her "the most successful woman country singer of the late 1960s".
 "Her vibrant, pleading timbre was up to the task of portraying women who have been wronged by their men, and women who are determined to stay in a relationship at any cost," he commented.
 Edward J. Reily of American Popular Culture Through History called Wynette "one of the most successful female country vocalists of all time."

 Wynette's impact led to her being referred to by critics and fans as "The First Lady of Country Music".
 David Don Drehle of The Washington Post described the title in 1998: "Wynette's voice – raw, broken, sad, knowing – prophesied [...]
 The First Lady of Country, she came to be known for her string of hurtin' hits."
 Stephen Thomas Erlewine of AllMusic stated that Wynette achieved the honorary title because she "dominated the country charts".
 He also commented that both her record production and modern storylines that defined her songs also helped give her the title.

 Her partnership with George Jones is considered among country music's most iconic collaborations.
 Sara Kettler of Biography commented, "Despite many ups and downs – including two divorce filings – the pair still recorded some of the best duets in country music history."
 Noah Berlatsky of The Atlantic wrote, "The part-schtick, part-sincere corniness that was in different ways so integral to both of their performance styles was multiplied to extravagant levels when they sang together under [Billy] Sherrill's auspices."